cisebaba/ourspace/README.md

 * Rachael Schlosberg
 * Cise Babatasi

-The social media application for women interested in tech to connect and share ideas.
+The social media application for women and underrepresented individuals interested in tech to connect and share ideas.

 ## Intended market